-For anyone considering an electric or part-electric car, the good news is that, at the most fundamental level, it’s no more tricky to charge up a car than it is to charge a mobile phone – and that’s something millions of us manage to do on a daily basis.
+For anyone considering an electric or part-electric car, the good news is, at the most fundamental level, it’s no more tricky to charge a car than it is to charge a mobile phone.

-Take the country’s top-selling plug-in hybrid, the Mitsubishi Outlander, for example.
+Take the country’s top-selling plug-in hybrid, the Mitsubishi Outlander.
 Like several similar cars, the Outlander has two charging sockets, and which one you use will depend on which sort of charger you are using.

-With a regular domestic supply, it’ll take about 5 hours for a full charge; use a fast charger and that time drops to three and a half hours; and, with a rapid charger, you can get 80% charge into the car in just half an hour.
+With a regular domestic supply, it’ll take about five hours for a full charge; use a fast charger and that time drops to three and a half hours.
+With a rapid charger, you can get 80% charge into the car in just half an hour.

 For many people, charging their car at home is probably the easiest option, although it will be a huge help if you have a driveway or garage, or can park very near the house.
-Essentially, there are two way to charge the car: either plug in to a conventional three-pin socket or use a purpose-built fast charger.
+There are two way to charge the car: either plug in to a conventional three-pin socket, or use a purpose-built fast charger.

 If you want to head far from home, planning ahead is key.
 Not only do the big networks like Chargemaster have easily accessible online maps and apps to help you find chargers, if you sign up to a network like Plug Share, you can even use privately owned chargers.

-Running an electric or plug-in hybrid car clearly demands a different mindset from running a petrol or diesel car; and, it’s not without its challenges.
-However, for many people – and, in fact, for many people who don’t even realise it – running an electric car is already a genuinely practical proposition.
+Running an electric or plug-in hybrid car clearly demands a different mindset from running a petrol or diesel car, and it’s not without its challenges.
+However, for many people, running an electric car is already a genuinely practical proposition.